 \section{Setting of the problem}

-In this section we pose the microscopic problem.
-In Section \ref{geometry} we discuss about the geometry of the microscopic problem, in Section \ref{microscopic} we give the equations of the microscopic problem and give the existence result, while in Section \ref{apriori} we obtain some a priori estimates necessary to obtain the limit equations.
+In this section, we present the microscopic problem.
+In Section \ref{geometry}, we discuss the geometry of the microscopic problem.
+In Section \ref{microscopic}, we provide the equations of the microscopic problem and establish the existence result.
+Finally, in Section \ref{apriori}, we derive some\emph{ a priori }estimates necessary to obtain the limit equations.